How to Get Your Resume Past the ATS Scans (2022 Updated)

 The partial figure of a man in a blue gingham shirt sitting at a wooden table working on a laptop.
 An open notebook sits beside the computer.

-We'll cover everything you need to know about these applicant tracking systems and how to get your resume past the most popular ones including BambooHR, Zoho, or Workable.
+This article will cover everything you need to know about these applicant tracking systems and how to get your resume past the most popular ones, including BambooHR, Zoho, or Workable

 What is an applicant tracking system (ATS)?